 Same-sex spouses and fiancé(e)s are subject to the same immigration opportunities in Nevada as opposite-sex engaged and married couples regarding (1) visas for children, (2) application processes, (3) filing fees, (4) interview requirements, and (5) time frames.
 So whether gay or straight, partners who are married or planning to wed are afforded identical rights and privileges under U.S. federal immigration law.

-Below our Las Vegas same-sex spousal visa attorneys answer frequently-asked-questions about homosexual spousal and fiancé(s) visas in Nevada.
+Below our Las Vegas immigration attorneys answer frequently-asked-questions about homosexual spousal and fiancé(s) visas in Nevada.
 Click on a topic to go directly to that section.

 - 1. I am a U.S. citizen in Las Vegas.
 Can my same-sex spouse immigrate to the U.S.?